Iowa vs. Louisville Predictions & Picks - Women's NCAA Tournament Elite Eight

 Louisville Schedule Analysis

-- In their best win of the season, the Cardinals took down the No. 10 Notre Dame Fighting Irish, 64-38, on March 4.
+- The Cardinals defeated the No. 10 Notre Dame Fighting Irish in a 64-38 win on March 4, which was their best win of the season.

 Louisville 2022-23 Best Wins